 - Join the GPS Buddy Program, a social network of SFU students who are interested in developing global friendships and providing support for new exchange students to SFU.

-- SFU Global Community Mentorship Program - provide transistion services and support to new international students coming to SFU
+- SFU Global Connections Program - provide transition services and support to new international students coming to SFU.

 - Faculty/department activities or other campus opportunities.
 If you see other ways to fulfill your post-exchange promotional expectations not on this list, please check in with us at email@example.com to confirm if we can consider it an activity that will fulfill you requirement.